ibm-cloud-docs/citrix-netscaler-vpx/load-balancing-faqs.md

 {: faq}
 {: support}

-For a detailed comparison of the IBM© Load Balancer offerings, refer to [Explore Load Balancers](/docs/loadbalancer-service?topic=loadbalancer-service-explore).
+For a detailed comparison of the IBM© Load Balancer offerings, see [Exploring IBM Cloud load balancers](/docs/loadbalancer-service?topic=loadbalancer-service-explore).

 ## Does NetScaler support IPv6?
 {: #ipv6}